wp-plugins/traffic-counter-widget/readme.txt

 It shows the number of visitors in the past 24 hours, 7 days and 30 days.
 It also shows the number of users currently online.

-It does not have (yet) a robots filter, so the automatic traffic is also considered (however this should be in your benefit).
-Traffic Counter Widget also offers language support on your widget
+It provides a robots filter, so the automatic traffic could also considered.
+Traffic Counter offers language support on your widget

 For help or reporting bugs please refer to: http://www.pixme.org/tehnologie-internet/wordpress-traffic-counter-widget/4228